 2) Dry mouth due to lack of saliva:

-Diabetes causes the decrease in saliva flow which in turn leads to the dry mouth.
+Diabetes causes the decrease in saliva flow, which in turn leads to the dry mouth.
 Dry mouth in turn leads to tooth decay and multiple gum issues.
-It affects speaking, swallowing and chewing.
-To avoid it is the primary concern by regularly in taking water or using mouth moisturizer.
+It affects speaking, swallowing, and chewing.
+To avoid it is the primary concern by regularly taking water or using mouth moisturizer.

 3) Gum problems:

 Gum disease is more severe in people who have diabetes because the disease lowers the ability to fight infection and slows healing.
-An infection will cause blood sugar level to rise and leads to diabetes issues.
+An infection will cause blood sugar levels to rise and lead to diabetes issues.
 So take control of gum issues and diabetes at one go.

 4) Fungal infections:

-Diabetes and dental treatment depends on the precautions taken and oral hygiene maintenance.
-Self-care and professional care from Focus Dental Care is highly efficient in keeping your healthy smile while reducing diabetes.
-Dr Ajay Krishna one of the dentists working extensively with the diabetic patients and oral health hygiene on a regular basis.
+Diabetes and dental treatment depend on the precautions taken and oral hygiene maintenance.
+Self-care and professional care from Focus Dental Care are highly efficient in keeping your healthy smile while reducing diabetes.
+Dr. Ajay Krishna is one of the dentists working extensively with the diabetic patients and oral health hygiene on a regular basis.
 Practicing good oral hygiene and having professional deep cleanings done by our dentist can help to lower the sugar in the blood.

 Diabetes and Oral Health Plan:

 1) Control the blood sugar level by monitoring it on a regular basis.
-Follow the diabetes specialist on the medical advice plus taking the time out to see a dentist.
-Good blood sugar level enhances your capacity to fight dental problems.
+Follow the diabetes specialist’s medical advice plus take the time out to see a dentist.
+A good blood sugar level enhances your capacity to fight dental problems.

 2) Avoid smoking or any tobacco products.